-There are several routes that you can take after an apprenticeship.
-You can use the skills that you have developed to carry on in employment.
-You can also continue with the apprenticeship scheme to progress to the next level of apprenticeship, such as an Advanced Apprenticeship or a Higher or Degree Apprenticeship.
+There are several routes (occupational progression maps are available via the Institute for Apprenticeships follow the link below) that you can take after an apprenticeship.
+You can use the skills that you have developed to continue in employment; alternatively you can continue with the apprenticeship scheme to progress to the next level of apprenticeship, such as an Advanced Apprenticeship, Higher or Degree Apprenticeship.